klange/bim/README.md

 ## Code Structure

 Bim's core functionality lives in `bim.c`.

-Syntax highlighter definitions are in `syntax` and use constructor methods to initialize and hook into the syntax database.
-Similarly, themes are in `themes`.
-A single-file "baked" version of Bim can be generated with `python3 docs/bake-bim.py`, which is suitable for distribution in ToaruOS and for when a "one-file" editor is desirable.
-Bim can be built without the `syntax` and `themes` files, as well; just run `c99 -o bim bim.c`.
-Baked versions of Bim may be smaller than regular Bim due to better optimizations of debugging information.
+Syntax highlighters and themes are written in Kuroko and found in the `syntax` and `themes` directories.

 ## Bim is not Vim